guojing0/guojing0.github.io/about-me.md

 Note: Yes, I want to do a Ph.D. in Mathematics, so my CV is [here](/Jing_Guo-CV.pdf) and on the right.

-Here is an [article](https://sites.cs.ucsb.edu/~daniello/papers/octIterComp.pdf) about my experience in Math in Moscow and Budapest Semesters in Math programs on the website of math department of University of Utah
+Here is an [article](https://sites.cs.ucsb.edu/~daniello/papers/octIterComp.pdf) about my experience in Math in Moscow and Budapest Semesters in Math programs on the website of math department of University of Utah.

 Running
 =====